 For the most part, a trouble code P0320 is caused by a defective sensor that it needs to be replaced with a new one.
-Still, it's always a good idea to make sure that it's getting power and ground before replacement.
+Still, it's always a good idea to make sure that it's getting power and Ground before replacement.

-In some caes, the fuel injection computer doesn't always register a P0320 code when the CKP sensor fails.
+In some cases, the fuel injection computer doesn't always register a P0320 code when the CKP sensor fails.
 In these cases, the only way to verify that the crankshaft position sensor is defective is by testing it with a multimeter or an oscilloscope.

 Circuit Descriptions Of The Crankshaft Position Sensor

 The crankshaft position sensor is a 3-wire sensor.
-One wire is a power wire, one is a ground wire, and one is a signal wire.
+One wire is a power wire, one is a Ground wire, and one is a signal wire.

 |Crankshaft Position Sensor Connector|